-Today’s cloud printing service eliminates the need for printer drivers, instead links the printer and device and allows the printer to receive the digital information via the cloud.
+Today’s cloud printing service eliminates the need for printer drivers, instead links the printer and device, and allows the printer to receive the digital information via the cloud.

-As a result, users can experience seamless, reliable printing across the network, regardless the hardware being used and the location.
+As a result, users can experience seamless, reliable printing across the network, regardless of the hardware being used and the location.

 BENEFITS OF CLOUD PRINTING: